ClassDiffusion: More Aligned Personalization Tuning with Explicit Class Guidance: Experiments

 \subsection{Additional Experiments}

 \textbf{User Study} We also performed user study to validate the effectiveness of our method.
 We used the same set of images generated in the Section \ref{sec:quantitative} for user study, details of which are available in Appendix.~\ref{appen:userstudy}.
 The results of the user study are located in Tab.~\ref{tab:quan}.
-The result of the user study shows that our method outperforms all methods in text similarity.
+The numbers in the table indicate at what percentage our method is considered by humans to be superior to the compared methods.
+The result of the user study shows that our method outperforms all methods in text similarity (> 50\%).
 Although our method does not outperform all methods in image similarity, given the high CLIP-I scores, our method still produces images that are highly consistent with the given concept.

 \textbf{Personalized Video Generation} We investigate the implementation of our method in personalized video generation.
 We utilized AnimateDiff V2~\cite{guo2023animatediff, guo2023sparsectrl} for video generation, configuring parameters to a resolution of 512$\times$512, a guidance scale of 7.5, and 25 inference steps.
 The outcomes of the video generation process are illustrated in Fig.~\ref{fig:video}.
 Utilizing AnimateDiff, our technique produces videos that exhibit strong textual and conceptual coherence without the need for additional training.
 This demonstrates that our approach, which aligns personalized phrases with superclass-centric semantics, can generate engaging videos with dynamic generation capabilities stemming from pre-training, along with the ability to transition across corresponding domains.